-The cost of living has risen over the last couple of years, and this has impacted gym memberships.
+The cost of living has risen over the last few years, and this has impacted gym memberships.
 Find out whether members are cancelling due to cost and financial reasons.
 Plus, understand how gym owners and operators have been impacted.

 The rising cost of living has been a hot topic of conversation since late-2021.
 And most have been impacted by increased costs of some sort.